hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

 $$

 It is impossible to know the value of the constant.
-For this reason, you need to add an unknown constant to the expression, as following:
+For this reason, you need to add an unknown constant to the expression, as follows:

 $$
 \int 2x \: dx = x^2 + c